gre/gl-react/README.md

 **Other remaining topics:**
 - Flow type support: we are waiting the next flow version that should bring WebGL type support: https://github.com/facebook/flow/pull/2764 .
+- make inspector a Chrome plugin.
+- the Game of Life example, when inspected AND enabling snapshot capture, seems to memleak.
+- Node should expose a more generic escape hatch to use `gl` and do any WebGL stuff.
+The main problem is most WebGL libs are intrusive and alter the gl state (e.g. they don't expect to just draw in the current bounded framebuffer).
+- more than ~12 simultaneous canvas won't work in web, because WebGL don't allow that. an idea to workaround that is to implement a `<SurfaceContainer>`, a super surface, that discover the underlying Surface, and will position an absolute canvas that render all surface in one... we can use "gl scissor" for that. inspiration: `multi-regl`.
+- re-using fbo in the tree, is a complex idea which might be premature optim', but it might make sense in some cases.
+We can introduce a new prop in Node that says it should not hold its own Framebuffer copy (which make it non-cachable).

 ---